tig/mcec/docs/documentation.md

 For **MCE Controller** to work property the target application (Media Center) must be the active window (foreground) on the desktop.
 You can use the `mceactivate` command to cause Media Center to be the foreground app if it’s already running.
 Alternatively you can just use `mcestart` as it will end up causing the same thing to happen (although not as quickly).

 Also, you may find that `greenbutton` is a better function than `mcestart` because it is equivalent to the green-button on a Windows remote control. `mcestart` is a bit different because if Media Center is already running `mcestart` will not go to the "Start" screen of Media Center while `greenbutton` will.
 However, `greenbutton` does not cause the Media Center window to be maximized.

-## Version History

-* Version 1.0.1 (February 22, 2004) – First publicly released version.
-* Version 1.0.2 (March 24, 2004) - New features: Added support for system shutdown, restart, standby, and hibernate (the Shutdown command type).
-Renamed a few commands ("mce_start" is now "mcestart" for example) to be more consistent.
-* Version 1.0.3 (March 26, 2004) - Added installer.
-* Version 1.0.4 (February 26, 2005) - Fixed bug that caused MCE Controller to prevent logoffs and shutdowns.
-* Version 1.0.5 (April, 2005) – Added support for arbitrary # of characters for the “key:” command.
-* Version 1.1.0 (May 11, 2005) – No functional changes.
-Changed the source license to the BSD license and posted on Sourceforge.
-* Version 1.3.0 (January 3, 2012) – Added support for "chars:".
-Removed support for "keys:".
-Added "enter" command.
-Now builds with VS2010.
-* Version 1.3.1 (January 4, 2012) – Fixed bug parsing -1 in the lParam of SendMessageCommands.
-Commented MCEController.commands.
-Minor code cleanup.
-* Version 1.3.2 (January 4, 2012) – Fixed bug in how .commands and .settings are stored (Win7 broke permissions).
-* Version 1.3.3 (January 9, 2012) – Added capability to send individual key presses with shift/ctrl/alt/win modifiers (what keys: originally was supposed to do).
-* Version 1.4.0 (February 11, 2012) - Server now supports any number of client connections.
-Expanded MCEController.commands to include commands used by iRule (http://iruleathome.com).
-Updated About Box & Help menu to reflect move to GitHub.
-Added menu item to open directory containing MCEController.commands.
-* Version 1.5.0 (March 27, 2012) - 'chars:' command now supports escaped characters.
-This allows the sending of Unicode characters such as € (e.g. 'chars:\u20AC' will cause the € character to be input on the server machine).
-* Version 1.5.1 (April 2, 2012) - Removed readme file from distribution and updated online docs.
-* Version 1.5.2 (October, 4, 2012) - Fixed .settings file bug where it would sometimes read from Program Files and write to AppData.
-Now always writes to AppData unless started outside of Program Files.
-Fixed Setting dialog to be more resilient to bad data.
-Fixed Send Awake so that it does not fault on bad data, but logs errors.
-General code clean up.
-Built with VS2012.
-* Version 1.6.0 (October 10, 2012) - Added mouse simulation support.
-* Version 1.6.1 (November 6, 2012) - Fixed bug with some Telnet clients that don't buffer each line before sending.
-* Version 1.7.0 (December 19, 2012) - Added Serial Server support.
-* Version 1.8.0 (December 30, 2012) - Added VK_ command support.
-Added 'command window'.
-New icon.
-Updated documentation.
-* Version 1.8.1 (January 1, 2013) - Updated links for CodePlex.
-Fixed crashing bug on exit.
-* Version 1.8.4 (March, 2014) - New icon by [http://guillendesign.deviantart.com/](http://guillendesign.deviantart.com/), Minor menu tweaks, MCEControl.commands is now an optional file.
-The previously defined set of commands from older builds are now built into the program.
-If a MCEControl.commands file is present it will add to and override these pre-defined commands.
-Upgrades and un-installs will no longer overwrite or delete the MCEControl.commands file.
-* Version 1.8.6 (May, 2014) – Internal commands can be disabled via a registry key.
-Fixed bug when client forcibly closed socket.
-Added logging.
-* Version 1.9.0 (April 15, 2017) - Moved from Codeplex to GitHub.
-* Version 2.0.0 (October 8, 2019) - Version 2.
-Major update.
-  * Use the PC as an occupancy sensor for a room.
-The User Activity Monitor feature will send a command to the home automation system when a user is using the PC (moving the mouse or typing).
-  * Re-engineered Client & Server implementation is more robust.
-  * New/enhanced built-in test mode that makes it easy to test commands.
-The new Commands Window shows all available commands.
-  * Significantly updated UI throughout.
-Menus and dialog boxes reorganized based on user feedback.
-Full Windows 10 system font and dpi scaling support.
-  * Command extension has been enhanced.
-User defined MCEControl.commands is now automatically generated.
-  * StartProcess commands are now more robust and flexible.
-  * Settings, Command files, and log files are stored in %appdata%.
-  * Improved logging.
-* Version 2.0.4 (October 11, 2019) - Fixed bug where Server was not sending commands back to client.
-* Version 2.1.0 (OCtober 25, 2019) - Lots of updates
-  * Commands defined in `MCECommands.command` now *really* override any built-ins.
-  * Reverted the set of built-in commands to include tons of defaults.
-  * Key and Attribute names (e.g. `<sendinput>` or `Shift=`) in MCECommands.commands` are no longer case senstive.
-  * Default pacing for commands is settable.
-See `General` settings tab.
-Default is 0.
-Specify in ms.
-  * New `Pause` Command enables putting delays between commands
-  * Shutdown commands are expanded and more reliable.
-Almost all funcdtions supported by the Windows `shutdown.exe` command are supported.
-  * Command window now supports sending multiple lines (scripts)
-  * All `<Commands>` in `MCEControl.commands` can now be nested.
-This makes it easy to create compound commands (scripts).
-  * Added `Chars` Command.
-Useful in nested commands.